-Tighten up practice spending.
+Tighten up practice spending

 One way to tighten up practice spending is by postponing major expenditures such as remodeling or large equipment purchases.
-The key is inventory control because many practices can reduce cash outflow by keeping less inventory on the shelves or participating in a buying group.
+Another is inventory control because many practices can reduce cash outflow by keeping less inventory on the shelves or participating in a buying group.
 Negotiate with vendors for longer terms or extend your current terms and/or request lower interest rates.

-Get paid for services on time.
+Get paid for services on time

 Every practice has tough times.
 When cash flow is tight, stay proactive to help keep your practice afloat.
 If you’re are not currently experiencing issues with cash flow, my hope is that the above tips will better prepare you for if and when you do.